tisaconundrum2/autocnet/docs/library/vis/graph_view.rst

 :mod:`vis.graph_view` --- Graph Visualization
 ==============================================

-The :mod:`vis.graph_view` module supports visualization of candiate graph objects, nodes, and edges.
+The :mod:`vis.graph_view` module supports visualization of candidate graph objects, nodes, and edges.
 This is basic visualization functionality that is monkey patched in to the graph objects.
-This is not intended to be low leverl diagnostic visualization
+This is not intended to be low level diagnostic visualization

 .. versionadded:: 0.1.0